Red Barn Murder: Murder

 Suspicion continued to grow, and Marten's stepmother began talking of dreams that Maria had been murdered and buried in the Red Barn.
 On 19 April 1828, she persuaded her husband to go to the Red Barn and dig in one of the grain storage bins.
 He quickly uncovered the remains of his daughter buried in a sack.
 She was badly decomposed but still identifiable.
-An inquest was carried out at the Cock Inn at Polstead (which still stands today), where Marten was formally identified by her sister Ann from some physical characteristics.
+An inquest was carried out at the Cock Inn at Polstead (which still stands today), where Marten was formally identified by her sister (also named Ann) from some physical characteristics.
 Her hair and some clothing were recognisable, and she was known to be missing a tooth which was also absent from the jawbone of the corpse.
 Evidence was uncovered to implicate Corder in the crime: his green handkerchief was discovered around the body's neck.

 Capture

 Corder was easily discovered, as Ayres, the constable in Polstead, was able to obtain his old address from a friend.
 Ayres was assisted by James Lea, an officer of the London police who later led the investigation into "Spring-heeled Jack".
 They tracked Corder to Everley Grove House, a boarding house for ladies in Brentford.
 He was running the boarding house with his new wife Mary Moore, whom he had met through a lonely hearts advertisement that he had placed in The Times (which had received more than 100 replies).
 Judith Flanders states in her 2011 book that Corder had also placed advertisements in the Morning Herald and The Sunday Times.
 He received more than forty replies from the Morning Herald and 53 from The Sunday Times that he never picked up.
 These letters were subsequently published by George Foster in 1828.

 Lea managed to gain entry under the pretext that he wished to board his daughter there, and he surprised Corder in the parlour.
 Thomas Hardy noted the Dorset County Chronicle's report of his capture:

 Lea took Corder to one side and informed him of the charges, but he denied all knowledge of both Marten and the crime.
-A search of the house uncovered a pair of pistols supposedly bought on the day of the murder; some letters from a Mr Gardener, which may have contained warnings about the discovery of the crime; and a passport from the French ambassador, evidence which suggested that Corder may have been preparing to flee.
+A search of the house uncovered a pair of pistols supposedly bought on the day of the murder; some letters from a Mr. Gardener, which may have contained warnings about the discovery of the crime; and a passport from the French ambassador, evidence which suggested that Corder may have been preparing to flee.